iro0087/atma-data/README.md

 # atma-data
 Automate extraction of csv in R

+## Warinig

+The documentation references CONF VARIABLES at the top of the source code "script_analyse2.R"

 ## Usage

 - Put your files you want to clean in the CONF VARIABLES, in **list_names** list